Micro-Macro Decomposition of Particle Swarm Optimization Methods: Particle Swarm Optimization methods for constrained problems

 \section{Particle Swarm Optimization methods for constrained problems}

 PSO methods are designed to solve unconstrained problems and we extend those to constrained problems of the following type:

-for $d\ge 1$, where $\mathcal{F}(x):\mathcal{M}\to \mathbb{R}$ is a given continuous, non-convex function and $\mathcal{M}\subset\mathbb{R}^d$ is the possibly non-convex feasible set and is not empty.
-We assume $\mathcal{M}$ has a boundary $\partial \mathcal{M}$ of zero Lebesgue-measure.
-In addition, $\mathcal{F}$ is defined from below on $\mathbb{R}^d$.
+for $d\ge 1$, where $\mathcal{F}(x):\mathbb{R}^d\to \mathbb{R}$ is a given continuous, non-convex function, with an unique global minimizer in the feasible set $\mathcal{M}\subset\mathbb{R}^d$, which is closed, bounded, possibly non-convex, and empty.
+The set $\mathcal{M}$ is not required to be connected.
+In addition, we assume $\mathcal{M}$ has a boundary $\partial \mathcal{M}$ of zero Lebesgue-measure.
 In this paper we will focus on the study of the constrained case using a penalized PSO method, but other approaches are possible (see \cite{bonnans}).
 We consider exact penalization, since PSO does by itself not require differentiable objective functions.

 The objective function is modified by a penalty term in such a way that points outside the set $\mathcal{M}$ are reached with low probability.
 The penalized problem to be solved is

 where $\beta \in \mathbb{R}^+$ is the strength of the penalization and $r$ is a penalty function, with the property: